May 5: Today in Royal History

 Full name: María Eugenia Ignatia Augustina Palafox de Guzmán Portocarrero y Kirkpatrick

 In 1849, Eugénie first met her future husband Prince Louis Napoléon, the nephew of Emperor Napoleon I and the grandson of Empress Joséphine, the first wife of Napoleon I. At the time, he was president of the French Second Republic.
-His attempts to seduce her failed, as she insisted on marriage before any sort of physical relationship.
+His attempts to seduce her failed, as she insisted on marriage before any physical relationship.
 Louis Napoleon became Emperor Napoleon III in December 1852.
 The following month, on January 22, 1853, he announced his engagement to Eugénie and the couple married a week later.
 The couple had one son, Louis Napoléon, Prince Imperial who died fighting in the Zulu War in South Africa in 1879.

 Unofficial Royalty: Eugénie de Montijo, Empress of the French